 *This is reduced by £1 for every £2 of income over £100,000.

-The rest of the UK only has the personal allowance and three bands (basic rate, higher rate and additional rate).
+The rest of the UK only has the personal allowance and three bands (basic rate at 20%, higher rate at 40%, and additional rate at 45%).

 Who will pay Scottish income tax?